 Filtering Course Listings

-The default view is "card", which shows a course with its thumbnail image (which can be customized by the professor).
+The default view is "Card", which shows a course with its thumbnail image (which can be customized by the professor).
 To condense the view, it is possible to switch to a "List" or "Summary" view.

 Starring and Hiding

-It is possible to "star" your commonly used courses and hide courses that you are not interested in seeing.
+It is possible to "star" commonly used courses and hide courses you are not interested in seeing.
 Click on the settings for a course (three dots) and select "Star this Course" or "Hide from View".

 You can control how many courses show up on the home page with a control at the bottom of the "Course Overview" box.
 There are other controls for switch to the next page.

 If you are an instructor, you can set a custom course image to show up on the course listing.

 If a course does not show up in the Moodle home page, check to see if the Dashboard view has a filter or if the course has been hidden.
 See "Filtering Course Listings" and "Starring and Hiding" above.